kl63/theoforge-admin-dashboard/src/content/about/keith.md

 # Guiding Your AI Journey with Integrated Expertise

-Navigating the complexities of Artificial Intelligence requires more than just technical skill.
+Navigating the complexities of Artificial Intelligence requires more than just theoretical skill.
 It demands a partner who understands the technology deeply, grasps its strategic business implications, and knows how to empower your people for lasting success.
 I founded Theoforge to be that partner.

 With over 30 years immersed in software engineering – from building complex distributed systems to pioneering RAG implementations and researching LLM alignment – I bring a hands-on understanding of what works in the real world.
 This isn't theoretical; it's practical, proven expertise.